Agents of Chaos (miniseries)

-Agents of Chaos is an American documentary miniseries directed by Alex Gibney and Javier Alberto Botero, revolving around Russian interference in the 2016 United States elections.
+Agents of Chaos is an American documentary miniseries directed by Alex Gibney and Javier Alberto Botero, revolving around alleged Russian interference in the 2016 United States elections.
 It premiered on September 23, 2020, on HBO.

 Plot

 It follows Russian interference in the 2016 United States elections.
 Andrew Weissmann, Andrew McCabe, John Brennan, Carter Page, Felix Sater, Margarita Simonyan, Celeste Wallander and Camille François appear in the series.